great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_trigger_opsgenie_notifications_as_a_validation_action.md

 import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

 This guide will help you set up Opsgenie alert notifications when running Great Expectations.
-This is useful as it can provide alerting when Great Expectations is run, or certain Expectations begin failing (or passing!).
+This is useful as it can provide alerting when Great Expectations is run, or certain <TechnicalTag tag="expectation" text="Expectations" /> begin failing (or passing!).

 <Prerequisites>